blakeyp/politicodds/server/README.md

 SomeController -> BettingClient (interface) <- BetfairClient (impl)
 ```

+### Value objects
+Value objects in *Domain Driven Design* are "small objects that represent simple entities whose equality is not based on identity".
+They can be thought of as an extension of primitive types such as number or string and can be used to neatly encapsulate domain logic in a single place<sup>[4](#vos)</sup>.
+For example, here an `Odds` value object is used to represent an odds value and encapsulate the conversion logic, between different formats decimal/fractional/percent.
+This prevents this kind of domain logic from leaking into the controller/infrastructure level code where it doesn't belong.

 #### References
 1. <a name="barrel"></a> https://basarat.gitbook.io/typescript/main-1/barrel
 2. <a name="ioc"></a> https://khalilstemmler.com/articles/software-design-architecture/coding-without-di-container/
 3. <a name="dip"></a> https://stackoverflow.com/questions/62539/what-is-the-dependency-inversion-principle-and-why-is-it-important
+4. <a name="vos"></a> https://medium.com/swlh/value-objects-to-the-rescue-28c563ad97c6